piabenedetti1/r-workshop-2025/README.md

 - **base R version** – Uses only built-in R functions.
 This version is helpful for understanding R’s foundations and does not require any additional packages.

 Both versions perform the same tasks.
+If you are completely new to R, start with the **base R version** (it’s simpler to run and doesn’t require installing extra packages).

 ---

 ## Acknowledgements